MIUNPsychology/PUPIL/docs/INSTALL.md

 http://127.0.0.1:8080/manager/html

-The login and password for the manager will need to be set in the Tomcat configuration before you can access this page.
-You can find instructions on how to do this at
+On windows you will already have set login and password for the manager in a configuration step above.
+On ubuntu, you will need to edit /etc/tomcat8/tomcat-users.xml to add a login for the manager, see

 https://tomcat.apache.org/tomcat-8.0-doc/manager-howto.html#Configuring_Manager_Application_Access